AlexRynas/Image_To_Pose_Generator/README.md

    - Best for complex poses or maximum accuracy
    - Expected Output: ~800 tokens per step

-### Cost Estimation
+## Cost Estimation

 The app shows **real-time cost estimates** before API calls, calculated using:
 - **SharpToken** (tiktoken for .NET) for token counting
 - OpenAI's tile-based formula for image tokens
-- Pricing rates from `config/pricing.json` (auto-generated, user-editable)

 **Always verify pricing** at [OpenAI's Pricing Page](https://openai.com/api/pricing)

-### Model Selection & Fallbacks

-The app automatically:
-1. Lists available models from your API key
-2. Selects the best available model from your mode's priority list
-3. Tests the model with a probe request
-4. Falls back to alternatives if needed
-5. Displays the resolved model in the UI
+## Privacy & Security

+- ✅ Your API key is stored **in memory only** during the session
+- ✅ No data saved to disk without your explicit action
+- ✅ API calls go directly to OpenAI - no third-party servers
+- ⚠️ API usage charges apply (you provide your own key)

+See the [Blender Workflow Guide](docs/BlenderWorkflow.md) for applying generated poses.

-### Building from Source
+## Building from Source

 ```bash
 cd src/DesktopApp